andrea-kingautomation/mcp/README.md

 **Best for:**

-- Video content analysis and transcript extraction from YouTube, TikTok, Twitter, and file URLs.
+- Video content analysis and transcript extraction from YouTube, TikTok, Instagram, Twitter, and file URLs.

 **Not recommended for:**